shenae/planets-express-sequelize/README.md

 ### Deliverables

-1. Create three new planets
+1. Create three new planets.
-2. Print all of the planets
+2. Print all of the planets.
-3. Change the color of one of the planets
+3. Change the color of one of the planets.
-4. Delete a planet
+4. Delete a planet with a specific id.
 5. Print all of the planets where the moons are less than 100.
   - comment out your function calls at the end in the main function.